WPgenWeakest Precondition Generator

 Exercise: 2 stars, standard, especially useful (triple_succ_using_incr_with_xlemmas)

-Using x-lemmas, simplify the proof of triple_succ_using_incr, which was carried out using triples in chapter chapter Rules.
+Using x-lemmas, simplify the proof of triple_succ_using_incr, which was carried out using triples in chapter Rules.

 Lemma triple_succ_using_incr_with_xlemmas : (n:int),